 The chassis is shipped inside a cardboard box of the brown color.

-Cooler Master MasterCase H500P Review is in the footprint of the H500P but several shortcomings of the H500P removed.
-This is a mid-tower yet it supports E-ATX size motherboards.
-It is from MasterCase series.
+The MasterCase H500P Mesh is a mid-tower yet it supports E-ATX size motherboards.
 The dimension of the chassis is 544x288x546mm.
 It comes in two colors: White and Gun Metal.
 The chassis is made of steel structure, acrylic top cover, TG side panel, and steel mesh front cover.
-The chassis has bit more width to it which is smart thinking to create a spacious enough chassis to house your PC build and it is water cooling supportive though there is no pump mount holes at the bottom side.

 The front side of the Cooler Master MasterCase H500P Review bears an aggressive and beautiful design.
 It has a three-sided steel meshed panel.
 The panel’s frame is made of the plastic.
 The gun metal color outstands the design.
 I am sure the white color will do the same.
 There is a Cooler Master badge pasted above the bottom section.
 The two 200mm RGB fans are visible.